cpa4001/COP3003_IntegrationProject/README.md

 # COP3003_IntegrationProject
 An application that offers a project management tool to create and track user stories for teams that use AGILE methodologies.
 A user story is a description of a feature for an application that is usually less than three sentences long.
 The collection of user stories for a product is called the product backlog and this can be broken down into releases, and releases can be broken down into short iterations called sprints.
-This project is designed to make creating, tracking, and allocating user stories to sprints simple and easy.
+This project is designed to make creating, tracking, and allocating user stories to sprints simple and easy by housing the stories in a csv and giving options to the user to interact with the backlog.

 A basic layout for a user story looks like this: <br>
 As a who      (**Who** wants to accomplish something) <br>